ember-learn/guides-source/guides/release/components/template-lifecycle-dom-and-modifiers.md

 <button type="button" {{on "click" this.pause}}>Pause</button>
 ```

+With that, we can now click the buttons to play and pause the audio!

-With that, we're done!
-Notice that we've separated the concerns of *managing state* from *managing DOM interactions*.
-The component manages the state.
-The modifier manages the DOM.
-And this modifier could be reused for *any* `HTMLMediaElement`, including other `audio` or `video` element in our code.
+In summary, when you want to allow elements in a component to communicate, see if you can separate the concerns of *managing state* and *managing DOM interactions*.
+The component can manage the state, while a modifier can manage the DOM.

+The modifier that we made for the audio player component can be reused on *any* element that implements `play` and `pause` methods.
+In particular, we can reuse the modifier on an `HTMLMediaElement`, which includes `audio` and `video` elements.

 ## Out-of-Component Modifications